TheStackTraceWhisperer/october/docs/TESTING_STRATEGY.md

 *   **Speed:** Slower than unit tests.
 It's acceptable for these to take longer as they may involve starting an application context or a live engine via the `EngineTestHarness`.
 *   **Location:** `src/test/java`, typically using a `*IT.java` naming convention (e.g., `SceneLoadingIT.java`).
 *   **Execution:** Run via `mvn verify` (using the Maven Failsafe plugin).

 ---

+## 3. Distinguishing Unit from Integration Test Contexts

+It's crucial to understand that not every class can or should be subjected to strict unit testing (where *all* external dependencies are mocked).
+Some components, by their very nature, are designed to interact directly with external systems that are difficult or impossible to mock in isolation (e.g., native libraries like GLFW, file systems, network sockets).

+For such components:

+*   **If a class's primary responsibility is to act as a direct interface to an unmockable external system**, it is often more appropriate to test its functionality at the **integration test level**.
+In these cases, the "external dependency" is the real system it interacts with, and the test verifies the correct interaction with that real system.
+*   **The goal shifts from isolating logic to verifying the correct bridge/interaction with the external dependency.** This means that while the component itself might be a "unit" in terms of its codebase, its *test context* must be an integration one to provide meaningful validation.
+*   **Avoid over-mocking:** Do not attempt to mock static native calls or complex external system behaviors if it leads to brittle, unrealistic, or overly complicated unit tests.
+Instead, embrace the integration test level for these specific components.

+This clarification ensures that we apply the most effective testing strategy for each component, balancing isolation with realistic validation of system interactions.

+---